 The RCEP will increase the number of imported products, potentially increasing reliance on other countries.

 If imports exceed exports, Vietnam will have to rely on a foreign power to meet domestic demand, causing a foreign currency recession.

 With RCEP participation, most of Vietnam’s business industries will benefit from the agreement’s terms.

 The broad scope of RCEP is expected to increase demand for exporting products significantly.
 Furthermore, foreign investors will be able to export their products to the Vietnamese market.

 The following domestic industries are expected to benefit from RCEP:

 - Information & Communication Technology (ICT)

-With the foremost existing strength in agriculture and fisheries, Vietnamese businesses providing agricultural and aquatic products will remarkably grow under RCEP.
-It is a big opportunity for Vietnam to gain a high position and competitive advantage in the trade zone.
+With the primary existing strength in agriculture and fisheries, Vietnamese businesses providing agricultural and aquatic products will significantly expand under the RCEP.
+Vietnam has a great opportunity to gain a strong position and competitive advantage in the trade zone.

-Foreign investors who want to participate in the Vietnamese business network can now take advantage of RCEP for the optimum business growth.
+Foreign investors who want to participate in the Vietnamese business network can now use RCEP to maximize business growth.

 Get helpful tips and info from our newsletter!